AnyChart/docs.anychart.com/Maps/Proportional_Symbol_Map.md

 Note that we should get rid of the main filling color, unless we want the hatch being added over the color.

-As usual, we can define the colors through the dataSet, especially if we need different color settings for some of our bubbles.
+As usual, we can define the colors through the data, especially if we need different color settings for some of our bubbles.

 ```
-var dataSet = anychart.data.set([
+var dataSet = [
     {'id': 'AU.NS', 'size': 7565500, 'fill': "red", hoverFill: "#FF6666", selectFill: "#800000"},
     {'id': 'AU.NT', 'size': 243700, 'fill': "green", hoverFill:"#80B280", selectFill: "#003300"},
     {'id': 'AU.WA', 'size': 2565600},